-- The issuer will usually have multiple agents execute the MTN distribution agreement.
-The agents may act in the role of principal (i.e., underwriter/dealer) or as an agent for the issuer for direct sales by the issuer to the investor. - Under the distribution agreement, the agents are entitled to receive diligence documentation from the issuer on a regular basis-usually quarterly, coinciding with the issuer's filing of its Form 10-K or 10-Q. - The diligence documentation will consist of a comfort letter, officers' certificate of the issuer, and counsel's Rule 10b-5 letter confirming that the prospectus (which incorporates by reference the issuer's filings under the Securities Exchange Act of 1934) do not make any untrue statement of a material fact or omit to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.
+- Issuer will usually have multiple agents execute the MTN distribution agreement.
+Agents may act in the role of principal (i.e., underwriter/dealer) or as an agent for the issuer for direct sales by issuer to investor. - Under the distribution agreement, agents are entitled to receive diligence documentation from the issuer on a regular basis (usually quarterly) coinciding with issuer's filing of its Form 10-K or 10-Q. - Diligence documentation will consist of a comfort letter, officers' certificate of the issuer, and counsel's Rule 10b-5 letter confirming the prospectus (which incorporates by reference the issuer's filings under the Securities Exchange Act of 1934) does not make any untrue statement of a material fact or omit to state a material fact necessary in order to make the statements made, in light of the circumstances under which they were made, not misleading.